 - Reduce variation and implement cost discipline

 No margin sustainability strategy is complete without first examining labor costs, which on average accounts for over half of total cost growth.
 While labor cost management is vital to long-term financial success, leaders cannot simply “cut” their way to long-term financial improvement.
-Soriant Solutions strongly believes that short-term cost-cutting only provides temporary relief and can negatively impact an organizations relations with employees with no long-term gains to show for it.
+Soriant’s hospital consultants strongly believe that short-term cost-cutting only provides temporary relief and can negatively impact an organization’s relations with employees with no long-term gains to show for it.
 Common roadblocks to achieving sustainable labor cost growth include: